nlitsme/youtube_tool/README.md

     pip3 install youtube-tool

+This will add a command `yttool` to your python binaries directory, and probably also to your search path.
+So you can run this like:

+    yttool ....arguments....

 Note: depending on your local python installation(s), you may have to type one of `pip`, `pip3`, or maybe even: `pip3.8`.